mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-01/README.md

 make NUM_THREADS=$(nproc) example
 ```

-An alternative solution is to use the offical hint:
+An alternative solution is to use the official hint:
 ```c
 #include <unistd.h>